uson1x/uson1x.github.io/_posts/2020-06-15-rately-theme-system-journal-app.markdown

 Rately lets you track your most important activities daily.

-Just create a new "daily theme" and start tracking.
+Just create a new activity and start tracking.

 ## Neumorphic design